SiberiaMan/ft_server/README.md

 Server will run multiples services: Wordpress, phpMyAdmin, and a SQL database.
 Server supports SSL connection (with openssl)

-To run server you should have installed Docker -> in repository run: docker build -t *name* .
+To run server you should have installed Docker -> in a folder run: docker build -t *name* .